RJGns/E-Paper-ESP32-slideshow/README.md

 # E-Paper-ESP32-slideshow
 A simple Arduino program to cycle through images on an ESP32 microcontroller.
 Uses an E-paper display and ESP32 E-paper driver board from Waveshare.
 This project will only work with this board as it uses libraries from Waveshare to function.
 Based on a modified example from Waveshare.
 [Also includes a JPEG to HEX converter specifically for this product line.](https://github.com/Wh1teRabbitHU/ImageToEpaperConverter).
-It was not made by me, credit goes to [WhiteRabbit](https://github.com/Wh1teRabbitHU).
+Converter was not made by me, credit goes to [WhiteRabbit](https://github.com/Wh1teRabbitHU).
 ## Set-up
 ### Applying dithering and re-scaling
 This requires Adobe Photoshop.
 Other imaging editing tools will probably work, it's just what I used.
 All it's needed for is to change the resolution to your screen size and set the colour table for dithering purposes.